Medicare Reimbursement for iStent Trabecular Micro-Bypass Stent

 Q What is the global period for 0191T?

 A As a Category III code, there is no specified global period for 0191T.
 The global period for concurrent cataract surgery is 90 days.
 As a practical matter, the known interval outweighs the unknown interval.

 A Payment rates vary by type of provider and site of service.
-In 2014, the Medicare allowed amounts are:
+In 2015, the Medicare allowed amounts for 0191T are: